peppajoke/skyprint/README.md

 # skyprint
-Printify/Shopify automation to get rich off t shirt sales.
+Printify/Shopify automation that dynamically designs t shirts and posts them on a Shopify store for purchase.

 Quickstart
 1. Set up all API keys in credentials.py